-Q: I'm not sure what size to choose?
+Q: I'm not sure what size to choose.
+Can you help?

 Q: What types of fabrics do you use?

-A: We use the most sustainable fabrics we can find!
-All of our clothing is made from organically grown natural fibers such as cotton, linen, and hemp.
+A: We use the most sustainable fabrics we can find.
+All of our clothing is made from natural fibers such as cotton, linen, and hemp, and some are blends.
+We have recently introduced raw silk and tencel, which is made from cellulose pulp.
+We seek to source our materials from reputable facilities that practice business at the same ethical standards we do.

 Organic cotton is an ecologically responsible and green fiber.
 Unlike conventional cotton, which uses more chemicals than any other crop, organic cotton is never genetically modified and does not use highly polluting agro-chemicals such as those found in pesticides, herbicides and many fertilizers.
 It is soft and gentle on your skin.